jorgevds/jorgevds/README.md

 ### I've worked on

 Front end web apps, back end web apps, and mobile native apps.
-I also work on video games on and off in my spare time, and have worked in Unity, Godot, en even just React Native.
+I've streamlined containerization flows in Dockerfiles and compose files, and have improved a substantial amount of CI/CD pipelines.
+I also work on video games on and off in my spare time, and have worked in Unity, Godot, and React Native.

 ### I would like to work on